automata-network/automata-linux/README.md

 - vm_type: m6a.large
 - additional_ports: “”

-### Known Issues for AWS
+> [!Warning]

-AWS currently has a known issue where the [boot process may intermittently hang for an SEV-SNP VM](https://bugs.launchpad.net/cloud-images/+bug/2076217).
+> AWS currently has a known issue where the [boot process may intermittently hang for an SEV-SNP VM](https://bugs.launchpad.net/cloud-images/+bug/2076217).
 If you're unable to curl the APIs provided in the next section, please reboot the VM.

 ## Creating the golden measurements